-Coexistence: Frequently many more ladybird eggs are laid in an aphid colony than can develop to maturity.
-In such circumstances one would expect intense interspecific competition for resources.
+Frequently many more ladybird eggs are laid in an aphid colony than can develop to maturity.
+In such circumstances, one would expect intense interspecific competition for resources.
 However, several species of ladybirds can coexist in an aphid colony, even though the smaller species would appear to be at an advantage in that it starts to exploit the resource before the large species.
-They could coexist if their numbers were regulated below the carrying capacity by the activity of their natural enemies or each ladybird regulates its own abundance.
-Intraguild predation (IGP) is currently seen as a major factor structuring predator guilds (Polis & Holt, 1992) and there are many papers implying such an interpretation for aphidophagous guilds.
-IPG is defined as the killing and eating of species that use similar resources and are thus potential competitors.
-It is distinguished from competition because the act reduces potential competition.
-As the "top predator" in a guild has a greater effect on the abundance of the "intermediate predator" than on the aphid the two predators are able to coexist.
+They could coexist if their numbers were regulated below the carrying capacity by the activity of their natural enemies, or if each ladybird regulated its own abundance.
+Intraguild predation (IGP) is currently seen as a major factor structuring predator guilds (Polis and Holt 1992), and there are many papers implying such an interpretation for aphidophagous guilds.
+IGP is defined as the killing and eating of species that use similar resources and are thus potential competitors.
+It is distinguished from competition because one participant (the predator) obtains immediate energetic gains.
+It differs from classical predation because the act reduces potential competition.
+As the "top predator" in a guild has a greater effect on the abundance of the "intermediate predator" than on the aphid, the two predators are able to coexist.
 Alternatively, cannibalism of the inactive by the active stages, which is very marked in aphidophagous ladybirds, could regulate their abundance.

-Empirical Data
+Empirical data

-Food required for oviposition: Although the laying of eggs first by small and then large species of ladybirds in aphid colonies has been recorded (e.g., Agarwala & Bardhanroy, 1999; Smith, 1966) the mechanism resulting in this phenomenon has not been addressed.
-Above a mainly physiologically based theoretical approach to the problem led to certain predictions, which need to be checked against empirical data.
+Food required for oviposition

+Although the laying of eggs first by small and then by large species of ladybirds in aphid colonies has been recorded (e.g. Smith 1966; Agarwala and Bardhanroy 1999), the mechanism resulting in this phenomenon has not been addressed.
+I used a mainly physiologically based theoretical approach to the problem above to obtain certain predictions, which need to be checked against empirical data.

-The metabolic rate (μ l O2 hr-1) of different sized ladybirds has been studied (e.g. Tanaka & Yosiaki, 1982; Mills, 1979) but I only know of one interspecific study.
-It was done on three species, A. bipunctata, C. septempunctata and Propylea quatordecimpunctata (L.), which ranged in weight from 8mg to 48mg (Stewart, 1988).
+The metabolic rates (ml O2 h-1) of different-sized ladybirds have been studied (e.g. Mills 1979; Tanaka and Itô 1982), but I only know of one interspecific study.
+It was done on three species, Adalia bipunctata, C. septempunctata and Propylea quatordecimpunctata (L.), which ranged in weight from 8 to 48 mg (Stewart 1988).
 The relationship obtained was:

-log metabolic rate = $0.961 \log \text{ body weight} - 0.562$ (5)
+log metabolic rate = 0.961 log body weight - 0.562,

-(n=93, r=0.92, P<0.001)
+(

+$$n = 93, r = 0.92, P < 0.001$$

+).
+(5)

-This indicates that metabolic rate in ladybirds increases directly proportionally to body weight (exponent = 1).
-Energy ladybirds harvest in excess of that needed to fuel their metabolic rate can be utilised to produce eggs.
-However, the minimum energy required for egg laying is likely also to be determined by the relative investment in gonads.
+This indicates that metabolic rate in ladybirds increases in direct proportion to body weight (exponent = 1).
+The energy that ladybirds harvest in excess of that needed to fuel their metabolic rate can be utilized to produce eggs.
+However, the minimum energy required for laying eggs is likely also to be determined by the relative investment in gonads.
 This has been determined for 22 species of ladybirds.
-The index of gonad size used was ovariole number multiplied by egg weight (Stewart et al., 1991).
-The relationship obtained was:

-log gonad size = $1.19 \log \text{weight} + 1.62$ (6)

-(1.19 is not significantly different from 1, Hemptinne et al., unpublished)

-This also indicates that the minimum energy required for laying eggs is likely to increase directly proportionally with body weight.
+The index of gonad size used was ovariole number multiplied by egg weight (Stewart et al. 1991).
+The relationship obtained was: $\log gonad \ size = 1.19 \log weight + 1.62, \tag{6}$ where 1.19 is not significantly different from 1 (J.-L. Hemptinne et al., unpublished data).
+This also indicates that the minimum energy required for laying eggs is likely to increase in direct proportion to body weight.